InsightReactions/tinyllama.insightreactions.github.io/docs/guides/open-webui/managing-models.md

 As an example for this guide, we will use `qwen2-math:7b-instruct` to enhance Open WebUI's capabilities with the ability to answer math-related inquiries.
 See the image below for a visual on how to identify the run tag.

 ![A screenshot of the Ollama library showing the model card for qwen2-math with the model run tag "qwen2-math:7b-instruct" highlighted](./ollama_run_tag.png)
-<span style="color: gray; font-size: smaller; padding: 6px; display: block;">A screenshot of the Ollama library showing the model card for qwen2-math with the model run tag `qwen2-math:7b-instruct` highlighted</span>
+A screenshot of the Ollama library showing the model card for qwen2-math with the model run tag `qwen2-math:7b-instruct` highlighted
+{: .caption }

 ### Understanding Model Identifiers